About Lisa Ventura

 Lisa was also involved in the launch of the Worcester Three Choirs Festival Fringe which first took place in 1999, and was the precursor to the now popular Worcester Festival.
 She was also the Founder and Festival Director of the Worcestershire Literary Festival from 2011 to 2013.

-Lisa loves nothing more than mentoring others, being a keynote speaker at events and sharing her industry insights in the main passions that she has in cyber security, neurodiversity, business and marketing.
-She is a born campaigner and campaigns tirelessly for issues that are close to her heart such as neurodiversity, early pregnancy loss/stillbirth, dementia/alzheimers, epilepsy and road safety.
+Lisa loves nothing more than mentoring others and sharing her industry insights in the main passions that she has in cyber security, neurodiversity, business and marketing.
+She is a born campaigner and campaigns tirelessly for issues that are close to her heart such as neurodiversity, early pregnancy loss/stillbirth, encephalitis and road safety.

-She has a strong and unrivalled ability to take complex cyber security technologies and text and turn these into straightforward, jargon free language that is easy to understand.
-As an autistic woman in the cyber security industry, Lisa is often called upon to share her experiences of being neurodiverse and how neurodiversity can be a force for good in all areas of life through her work as a contributor to“MeDecoded“.
+She has a strong and unrivalled ability to take complex security technologies and text and turn this into straightforward, jargon free language that is easy to understand.
+As an autistic woman in the cyber security industry, Lisa is often called upon to share her experiences of being neurodiverse and how neurodiversity can be a force for good in all areas of life through her work as a contributor to “MeDecoded“.